 Retaining walls can come in a variety of appearances and designs, as well as heights.
-They do not have to be straight, and a curved wall can be a very attractive option for some landscapes.
+They do not have to be straight, and a curved wall can be attractive for some landscapes.
 Most are under four feet high because walls taller than this typically require designing by an engineer and may require permits.

 Sometimes, retaining walls meld into other landscaping features such as ponds or fountains.
-The same material that is used to make a retaining wall can be used to build up the outside containment of a water feature, or an above-ground planter bed.
+The same material used to make a retaining wall can be used to build up the outside containment of a water feature or an above-ground planter bed.
 This type of retaining wall is usually placed during a large-scale landscaping redesign.
 However, if your yard already has existing landscaping and you do not want to perform a major overhaul, the variety of options available means that there is at least one type of retaining wall that will fit in nicely.

 How Does a Retaining Wall Work?

 Retaining walls are usually built at a slight inward lean so that pressure from the soil does not cause them to lean outward.
-They must be carefully designed in order to prevent water from backing up behind them, as this will create pressure and may damage the wall.
-Some designs incorporate more sophisticated drains than others, but all of them require some form of drainage.
+They must be carefully designed to prevent water from backing up behind them, as this will create pressure and may damage the wall.
+Some designs incorporate more sophisticated drains than others, but all require some form of drainage.
 Here are some of the most popular designs.